mmoreno43/aws_project/README.md

 **Amazon S3** - You use Amazon S3 to create buckets, upload objects such as files and pictures to and configure them for people to see or host websites.

 **GitHub** - Github is a code hosting platform for collaboration and version control.
-GitHub lets you and others work together on problems and work towards a common goal while learning from eachother.
+GitHub lets you and others work together on problems and work towards a common goal while learning from each other.

 **IAM** - Identity and access management is used to grant or deny access to users to keep applications secure.

 **Linux** - Linux is a well known open source OS.
 Today, many devices run Linux.

-**TravisCI** - Travis CI is a hosted continuous intergration service used to build and test software projects hosted at GitHub.
+**Travis CI** - Travis CI is a hosted continuous integration service used to build and test software projects hosted at GitHub.

 # SSH Key Generation

 To begin we need to get GitHub rolling, but before we can do that we need to create SSH keys.

-From a termianl screen we can generate a ssh key of type -t rsa and length (-b) 2048.
+From a terminal screen we can generate a ssh key of type -t rsa and length (-b) 2048.

 ```
 ssh-keygen-t rsa -b 2048